monty-nietzsche/log-analysis-report/README.md

 # Log-Analysis Report
 The pupose of this project is to create a plain-text reporting tool about the user activity and preferences on a newspaper website.
 The backend database `news` stores information about articles, authors and visitors' activity and contain three tables: authors, articles and log.
 The table _authors_ stores a name and a short bio of every author.
 The table _articles_ stores articles' title and body text as well as creation date and slug.
 Finally, The table _log_ records details about the different requests directed at the newspaper site namely the landing page and requests' HTTP status code.
 The structure of the database is as follows:

 ![alt text][diagram]

 While _articles.author_ is foreign key in table _articles_ referencing _authors_id_; _log.path_ is not a foreign key.
-It is, however, closely related to _articles.slug_ since the path to an article having a slug 'bad-things-gone' is `/article/bag-things-gone`.
-These two relationships between the tables allow us to join them and extract information to answer a wide range of question.
-The reporting tool we want to construct focuses on answering three questions:
+It is, however, closely related to _articles.slug_ since the path to an article having a slug `bad-things-gone` is `/article/bag-things-gone`.
+These two relationships enable us to combine data cross tables (join operations) and therefore allow answering a fairly large set of questions.
+However, we want to focus in this project on answering three questions:
 - Which articles are most popular i.e. most viewed?
 - Which authors are most popular?
 - Which days have had an error rate of more than 1%?
 The error rate is defined as the ratio between erronous requests and total requests.
 The erronous requests are the requests whose status code is not `200 OK`.